pas-audio-server/pas-core/README.md

 ## Does pas contain much *cool* code?

-No. When I wrote the *first documented key-logger* back in the day I believed in cool code.
+No. When I wrote the <a href="https://en.wikipedia.org/wiki/Keystroke_logging">first documented key-logger</a> back in the day I believed in cool code.

 Alas, I am now a gray-beard.